MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

                     if (isSimulate)
                     {
-                        // During simulation, get as a single block of records to avoid positioning complexities query.TopCount = maxSimulateRecordsPerBusinessUnit;
+                        // During simulation, get as a single block of rows to avoid positioning complexities query.TopCount = maxSimulateRecordsPerBusinessUnit;
                     }
                     else
                     {
-                        // Only batch records during actual application, otherwise retrieve all as a single operation query.TopCount = requestBatchSize + faultedIds.Count;
+                        // Only batch rows during actual application, otherwise retrieve all as a single operation query.TopCount = requestBatchSize + faultedIds.Count;
                     }

-                    // For entities with an owning business unit, join based on business unit name if (hasOwningBusinessUnit)
+                    // For tables with an owning business unit, join based on business unit name if (hasOwningBusinessUnit)
                     {
                         // TODO: Replace this logic with different algorithms to determine the correct company